History

 The Lapis Press was founded in 1984 by artist Sam Francis with the goal of producing unusual and timely texts in visually compelling formats.
 Published editions comprised poetry, fiction, and essays on contemporary art, philosophy, literature and Jungian psychology.
 During this time, The Lapis Press also published books created in collaboration with significant contemporary artists.
 These livres d'artiste employed a variety of media including lithographs, etchings, and letterpress, printed on specially selected papers and bound by hand.

-After the death of Sam Francis in 1994, The Lapis Press honored his legacy of collaboration by producing a series of etching editions with contemporary artists such as Vija Celmins, Rebecca Horn, Anish Kapoor, Guillermo Kuitca, Ed Moses, Gabriel Orozco, Guiseppe Penone, Martin Puryear, David Reed, Ed Ruscha, Niki de Saint Phalle, Robert Therrien and Christopher Wool.
+After the death of Sam Francis in 1994, The Lapis Press honored his legacy of collaboration by producing a series of etching editions with artists such as Vija Celmins, Rebecca Horn, Anish Kapoor, Guillermo Kuitca, Ed Moses, Gabriel Orozco, Guiseppe Penone, Martin Puryear, David Reed, Ed Ruscha, Niki de Saint Phalle, Robert Therrien and Christopher Wool.

-The Lapis Press is also committed to publishing work with important emerging and established artists.
 The Lapis Press continues to honor Sam Francis's legacy of collaboration by embracing new technologies and techniques.
-The Lapis Press has been described as an artist's toolbox— evolving with the ever expanding scope of an artist's imagination.
+The Lapis Press has been described as an artist's toolbox— evolving with the ever-expanding scope of an artist's imagination.